Feel like you never make progress on action items assigned during your meetings?

 Be sure to add the tasks to the top of your meeting notes for clarity and visibility too.

-What to include for each action item?
+2. What do you include for each meeting action item?

-Copy and paste the template below directly into your meeting notes — or try using Range to assign action items during your meeting as you go and automatically add them to people’s to-do lists.
+Use Range to assign action items during your meeting as you go and automatically add them to people’s to-do lists.

 Being intention with how you assign and follow-up on action items can make the process both lighter weight and more effective.
 It also helps build accountability — here’s how.